-- url (Required): URL to download. - filename (Optional, Defaulted to '""): Specify the name of the compressed file if it cannot be deduced from the URL. - md5 (Optional, Defaulted to ""): MD5 hash code to check the downloaded file. - sha1 (Optional, Defaulted to ""): SHA1 hash code to check the downloaded file. - sha256 (Optional, Defaulted to ""): SHA256 hash code to check the downloaded file. - keep_permissions (Optional, Defaulted to False): Propagates the parameter to tools.unzip(). - pattern (Optional, Defaulted to None): Propagates the parameter to tools.unzip(). - verify (Optional, Defaulted to True): When False, disables https certificate validation.
+- url (Required): URL to download. - md5 (Optional, Defaulted to ""): MD5 hash code to check the downloaded file. - sha1 (Optional, Defaulted to ""): SHA-1 hash code to check the downloaded file. - sha256 (Optional, Defaulted to ""): SHA-256 hash code to check the downloaded file. - filename (Optional, Defaulted to '""): Specify the name of the compressed file if it cannot be deduced from the URL. - keep permissions (Optional, Defaulted to False): Propagates the parameter to tools.unzip(). - pattern (Optional, Defaulted to None): Propagates the parameter to tools.unzip().

-- retry (Optional, Defaulted to 2): Number of retries in case of failure.
-Default is overriden by general. retry in the conan.conf file or an env variable CONAN_RETRY. - retry_wait (Optional, Defaulted to 5): Seconds to wait between download attempts.
-Default is overriden by general.retry_wait in the conan.conf file or an env variable CONAN_RETRY_WAIT. - overwrite: (Optional, Defaulted to False): When True Conan will overwrite the destination file if it exists.
+- requester (Optional, Defaulted to None): HTTP requests instance - output (Optional, Defaulted to None): Stream object. - verify (Optional, Defaulted to True): When False, disables https certificate validation. - retry (Optional, Defaulted to 2): Number of retries in case of failure.
+Default is overriden by general. retry in the conan.conf file or an env variable CONAN\RETRY. - retry\wait (Optional, Defaulted to 5): Seconds to wait between download attempts.
+Default is overriden by general.retry\wait in the conan.conf file or an env variable CONAN\RETRY\WAIT. - overwrite: (Optional, Defaulted to False): When True Conan will overwrite the destination file if it exists.
 Otherwise it will raise. - auth (Optional, Defaulted to None): A tuple of user, password can be passed to use HTTPBasic authentication.
 This is passed directly to the requests Python library.
-Check here other uses of the auth parameter: https://requests.kennethreitz.org//en/master/user/authentication/ - headers (Optional, Defaulted to None): A dictionary with additional headers.
+Check here other uses of the auth parameter: https://requests.readthedocs.io/en/master/user/authentication/#basic-authentication - headers (Optional, Defaulted to None): A dictionary with additional headers.

-15.7.10 tools.get env()
+16.7.10 tools.get\env()